cole-seph/IT/README.md

 ## About this repository:
 The scripts in this repository are works I have developed during my +6 years in IT.

-I'm hoping people find these useful and they lead to a valuable time-savings in their own development processes.
+I'm hoping people find these useful and they lead to a valuable time-savings.

-Feel free to leave me a comment telling me what works or submit a PR letting me know what could be better!
+Feel free to comment or submit a PR!
 ![image](https://media0.giphy.com/media/l0HlvcRyVJeO8Gmju/giphy.gif?cid=ecf05e47t1ckewsf9qy0tn9w1g2qsbsf4ern7knm95rlj2dr&rid=giphy.gif)